kostmo/circleci-failure-tracker/README.md

 a given branch, downloads their logs from AWS, and scans the logs for a predefined list of labeled patterns (regular expressions).

+These patterns are curated by the user.
 The frequency of occurrence of each pattern are tracked and presented in a web UI.

 The database tracks which builds have been already scanned for a given pattern, so that scanning may be performed incrementally, or resumed after abort.